dilluti0n/CMU-15213-Lab/0_CProgrammingLab/README.md

 # Lab0 CProgrammingLab

 Forked from an existing repository for convenience.
-I deleted the previous commit's owner's solution (which was in cprogramminglab-handout-solution), which exists in the original(https://github.com/codeAligned/CMU-15213-Lab/blob/master/0_CProgrammingLab/cprogramminglab-handout-solution/queue.c) repository.
+I deleted the [owner](https://github.com/codeAligned)'s solution (cprogramminglab-handout-solution), which exists in the [original](https://github.com/codeAligned/CMU-15213-Lab/blob/master/0_CProgrammingLab/cprogramminglab-handout-solution/queue.c) repository.

 The original tar file is `cprogramminglab-handout.tar` and the writeup is `cprogramminglab.pdf`.
 My(dilluti0n) solution is in `cprogramminglab-handout`.